wizardsfavoredapprentice/wizardsfavoredapprentice/README.md

 I usually play on ipad though which is.. easy for me to disconnect if im doing sumn.

+DNIS : radqueers, proship umbrella, (excluding recovering) queerphobes (bigots in general), and yumes with underage character while being over their age
 # I like... :
 ## FNaF ( even more specifically, the FNaF subfandom for GGY! )
 -----